Hamiltonicity in generalized quasi-dihedral groups: Introduction

 It is an easy observation to see that the Lov\'{a}sz conjecture already fails for infinite Cayley graphs with Hamiltonian double-rays in place of Hamiltonian cycles, since the amalgamation of more than $k+1$ groups on a subgroup of order $k$ will produce groups with Cayley graphs that have separators of size $k$ whose removal leaves more than $k+1$ components, a well-known obstruction to Hamiltonicity (see~\cite{AgelosFleisch}).

-This obstruction practically ceases to exist for two-ended groups though.
-It was proven in~\cite{HC1,nash1959abelian} that any Cayley graph of an abelian two-ended group contains a Hamiltonian double ray.
+However, the above counterexamples have infinitely many ends.
+On the other hand, it was proven in~\cite{MR4908254,HC1,nash1959abelian} that any Cayley graph of an abelian two-ended group contains a Hamiltonian double ray.
 In particular, the following has been conjectured.

 \begin{conj}[\cite{miraftab2017cycles}] Any Cayley graph of a group with at most two ends has a Hamiltonian double ray. \end{conj}